-12.1.2.13.1.2.
+13.1.2.13.1.3.
 Unmetered Devices

 - (a) A market load can result from the operation of an Unmetered Device.
-The only market loads in the NEM where Unmetered Devices are being used are: - (i) street lights; and - (ii) traffic lights in NSW and SA. - (b) There are two types of Unmetered Devices: Controlled Unmetered Devices and Uncontrolled Unmetered Devices. - (c) For each market load there may be one or more Unmetered Device types that are listed in the Load Table.
+The only market loads in the NEM where Unmetered Devices are being used are: - (i) street lights; and - (ii) traffic lights in NSW and SA. - (b) Non-contestable unmetered loads result from the operation of Unmetered Devices that are not included in (a). - (b)(c) There are two types of Unmetered Devices: Controlled Unmetered Devices and Uncontrolled Unmetered Devices. - (c)(d) For each market load there may be one or more Unmetered Device types that are listed in the Load Table.

-12.1.3.13.1.3.
+13.1.3.13.1.4.
 Application of NMI

 - (a) Metering data for an unmetered load is calculated by NMI Datastream.
 A NMI is assigned for each unique combination of:

 - (i) FRMP;

 - (ii) End User;

 - (iii) LNSP;

 - (iv) TNI; and

-- (v) DLF
+- (v) DLF.

-- (b) An unmetered load NMI may contain different market loads or different Unmetered Device types, but they must have the same FRMP, End User, LNSP, TNI and distribution loss factor.
+- (b) An unmetered load NMI may contain different market loads or different non-contestable unmetered loads with different Unmetered Device types, but they must have the same FRMP, End User, LNSP, TNI and distribution loss factor.

-12.1.4.13.1.4.
+13.1.4.13.1.5.
 Load Table

-- (a) The Load Table must set out: - for each Controlled Unmetered Device, its load (which includes any associated control gear, in watts) for use in calculating interval metering data in accordance with section 132.2; and - (ii) for each Uncontrolled Unmetered Device, its annual energy consumption in accordance with section 132.3.
+- (a) The Load Table must set out: - (i) for each Controlled Unmetered Device, its load (which includes any associated control gear, in watts) for use in calculating interval metering data in accordance with section 13.2; and - (ii) for each Uncontrolled Unmetered Device, its annual energy consumption in accordance with section 13.3.
 The annual energy consumption is used to calculate the calculated device wattage (in watts) which is used to calculate the interval metering data for each device type as follows:

-(Calculated device wattage) $${i} = \frac{\text{(device annual energy consumptio n)}{i}}{365 24}$$ i = Uncontrolled Unmetered Device type i.
+(Calculated device wattage)i = $\frac{(\text{device annual energy consumption})i}{(\text{device annual energy consumption})i}$ i = Uncontrolled Unmetered Device type i.

-- (b) AEMO must maintain Load Tables by: - (iii) deleting redundant data; - (iv) considering (including by taking into account the views of other interested parties) and publishing proposals from interested parties to add Unmetered Devices to a Load Table; - (v) publish updated Load Tables. - (c) No Registered Participant may use an Unmetered Device as a market load for which there is no load data in a Load Table. - (d) Proposals to add a new Unmetered Device load to the Load Table must include load measurement tests conducted by a NATA accredited laboratory or an overseas equivalent. - (e) Agreement for an Unmetered Device load to be added to the Load Table does not replace any obligation for an interested party to obtain appropriate approvals related to the performance and acceptance of use of the Unmetered Device.
+- (b) AEMO must maintain Load Tables by: - deleting redundant data; (iii) - considering (including by taking into account the views of other interested parties) and (iv) publishing proposals from interested parties to add Unmetered Devices to a Load Table; and - (v) publish updated Load Tables. - No Registered Participant may use an Unmetered Device as a market load for which there is no (C) load data in a Load Table. - Proposals to add a new Unmetered Device load to the Load Table must include load measurement (d) tests conducted by a NATA accredited laboratory or an overseas equivalent. - (e) Agreement for an Unmetered Device load to be added to the Load Table does not replace any obligation for an interested party to obtain appropriate approvals related to the performance and acceptance of use of the Unmetered Device.

-12.2.13.2.
+13.2.
 Controlled Unmetered Devices

-12.2.1.13.2.1.
+13.2.1.
 Metering Data Calculation

-The MC must ensure that the interval metering data for Controlled Unmetered Devices classified as a type 7 metering installation are calculated in accordance with the following algorithm:
+The MC must ensure that the interval metering data for Controlled Unmetered Devices classified as a type 7 metering installation or non-contestable unmetered loads are calculated in accordance with the following algorithm: